Sugartooth

+The band's self-titled debut was released in 1994 on DGC Records.
+"Sold My Fortune", one of the singles from that record, gained popularity after appearing on an episode of Beavis and Butt-head.
+The group regularly opened shows for Slayer, Supersuckers, Stone Temple Pilots, and Soundgarden.
+During one of the tours, Timothy Gruse left the band and Dave Kushner was hired to finish the tour.
+As the band was starting to work on their second album, The Sounds of Solid, Joey Castillo left to join Danzig.

-Castillo recorded drums for the band's follow up album before leaving to join Danzig.
-During recording, Sugartooth contributed the music to a song called "Tortured Man" that the Dust Brothers were putting together for the soundtrack to the film Private Parts.
+The Sounds of Solid was produced by The Dust Brothers.
+During recording, Sugartooth contributed music to a song called "Tortured Man" for the soundtrack to the film Private Parts.
 This song would later feature vocals by Howard Stern (see Private Parts: The Album).

-After the commercial failure of their 1996 album, the band split up.
+Released in 1996, The Sound of Solid was a significant departure in style from their debut record, and was not well received by critics.
+After the commercial failure of the album, the band split up.

 In late 2021, official social media accounts were created for the band, where it was announced that original members Hutner, Blum, and Castillo were working on, and about to record, new music.
 In March 2022, the band confirmed that a new album was in the works, due out later in the year.